-History – Focusing on Western Civilization, history studies follow a chronological survey: Creation, Egyptian Period, Greek and Roman Period, the Middle Ages, Renaissance, Reformation and American History.
-Texts and other teaching materials are published by Veritas and Memoria Press.
+History – Focusing on Western Civilization, history studies follow a chronological survey: Creation, Egyptian Period, Greek and Roman Period, the Middle Ages, Renaissance, Reformation, and American History.
+Veritas and Memoria Press publish our texts and other teaching materials.

 Geography – A thorough study of the continents and the United States prepares students for a better understanding of the world.
-The goal is to connect geography with history, culture and the economy of the land.
+The goal is to connect geography with history, culture, and the economy of the land.
 Teaching resources are once again from Veritas and Memoria Press.

-Physical Education – The focus is on health, fitness and learning to cooperate in playing games.
+Physical Education – The focus is on health, fitness, and learning to cooperate in playing games.

 |69 and lower||F|

-Instruction is achieved through both teacher directed group activities and individual, free-choice activities.
-Concordia Publishing House “Voyages – Exploring God's Word” curriculum is utilized along with various other teaching supplements.
+Children receive instruction through both teacher-directed group activities and individual, free-choice activities.
+We make use of Concordia Publishing House's Voyages – Exploring God's Word along with various other teaching supplements.

-|3-day Program||Monday, Wednesday, Friday|
+|Three-day Program||Monday, Wednesday, Friday|

-|2-day Program||Tuesday, Thursday|
+|Two-day Program||Tuesday, Thursday|